 the processing includes special categories of data (sensitive data) or personal data relating to criminal convictions and offences;

 However, data protection authorities do encourage ALL organisations to maintain this report as a matter of good governance.

-The GDPR compliance app uses your data mapping input to partially complete your records of processing but you will need to add further details around the security of processing and for this you may need to get assistance from the IT folk.
+The GDPR compliance app uses your data mapping input to update your records of processing but you will need to add further details around the security of processing and for this you may need to get assistance from the IT folk.
 You will also need to provide information if your organisation acts as a processor.